melos-simeneh/tomato-disease-classifier/README.md

 ## 🤖 Model Info

-### CLIP Model
+### 🧠 CLIP + Binary Classifier (Filtering Stage)

-- Model: `clip-vit-base-patch32` (OpenAI)

-- Purpose: Binary classification — tomato leaf vs not tomato leaf
+- **CLIP Model** (`clip-vit-base-patch32` + `nlpconnect/vit-gpt2-image-captioning`, OpenAI):

-- Filtering: Text/image similarity with phrases like “a photo of a tomato leaf”
+Performs initial filtering using text-image similarity with prompts like “a photo of a tomato leaf” to check if the image contains a plant or leaf.

-- Confidence threshold: Configurable (default = 0.65)
+- **Binary CNN Classifier**:
+Further refines the filter by verifying whether the detected leaf is specifically a tomato leaf.

+- **Purpose**:
+Combined, these models ensure only valid tomato leaf images are passed to the disease classification stage.

 ### CNN Disease Classifier